 Today, LS&Co. is one of the world's largest brand-name apparel companies and a global leader in jeanswear.
-The company designs and markets jeans, casual wear and related accessories for men, women and children under the Levi's[®], Dockers[®], Levi Strauss Signature and Beyond Yoga[®] brands.
-Its products are sold in more than 110 countries worldwide through a combination of chain retailers, department stores, online sites, and a global footprint of approximately 3,200 brand-dedicated stores and shop-in-shops.
+The company designs and markets jeans, casual wear and related accessories for men, women and children under the Levi's®, Dockers®, Beyond Yoga® and Levi Strauss SignatureTM.
+Its products are sold in more than 120 countries worldwide through a combination of chain retailers, department stores, online sites, and a global footprint of approximately 3,200 brand-dedicated stores and shop-in-shops.

-LS&Co. sources products primarily from independent contract manufacturers located in approximately 24 countries around the world.
+LS&Co. sources products primarily from independent contract manufacturers located in approximately 34 countries around the world.